wikimedia/design-codex/RELEASING.md

   don't wait until too late in the day (or too late in the reviewer's timezone) to start the process.
 - Make sure any final patches that should be merged are merged.
-The day before a scheduled release, a bot posts in the #design-systems-engineering Slack channel asking people to suggest patches that should be considered for inclusion in the release.
+The day before a scheduled release, a bot posts in the #design-system Slack channel asking people to suggest patches that should be considered for inclusion in the release.
 Look over this list and make sure that each of the suggested patches either has been merged or is consciously being held back until after the release.
 Also look at the [list of open patches](https://gerrit.wikimedia.org/r/q/project:design%252Fcodex+status:open).